MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/active-directory-how-subscriptions-associated-directory.md

 Multiple subscriptions can trust the same Azure AD directory.
 Each subscription can only trust a single directory.

-If your subscription expires, you lose access to all the other resources associated with the subscription.
-However, the Azure AD directory remains in Azure.
-You can associate and manage the directory using a different Azure subscription.
+One or more Azure subscriptions can establish a trust relationship with an instance of Azure Active Directory (Azure AD) in order to authenticate and authorize security principals and devices against Azure services.
+When a subscription expire, the trusted instance of the Azure AD service remains, but the security principals will lose access to Azure resources.

-By default, when a user signs up for a Microsoft cloud service, an Azure AD tenant is created and the user is made a member of the Global Administrators role.
-When you add a subscription to an existing directory, you aren't assigned to the Global Administrator role.
+When a user signs up for a Microsoft cloud service, a new Azure AD tenant is created and the user is made a member of the Global Administrator role.
+However, when an owner of a subscription joins their subscription to an existing tenant, the owner isn't assigned to the Global Administrator role.

 All of your users have a single *home* directory for authentication.
 Your users can also be guests in other directories.
 You can see both the home and guest directories for each user in Azure AD.